gSchool/galvanize-bookshelf/4_authentication_authorization.md

 └────────────────┴─────────────────────────┴────────────────────────────────────────────────┘
 ```

+Additionally, add an index on the foreign key columns.
 You can run the following test suite to verify the migration file works as expected.

 ```shell
 npm test test/part4.migrations.test.js